2 Active Adult Communities in New Mexico

 Cost of Living & Taxes

-New Mexico's tax burden places it in the top third of all states for overall tax burden on their residents.
-In short, the tax liability is better than most states, but certainly not in the top 10.
+New Mexico's tax liability is better than most states, but certainly not in the top ten.
 Still, among the Southwest states, it ranks as one of the best.
 New Mexico’s state income tax is graduated from 1.7 to 5.3 percent, depending on income bracket.
 All income over $24,000 is taxed at the 5.3 percent level.
 Married couples over 65 filing jointly receive a $12,300 deduction.
 Sales tax varies from 5 to 6.25 percent and there are no sales tax exemptions.
-Property taxes range from .6 to 1.5 percent of the homes value.
+Property taxes range from 0.6 to 1.5 percent of the home's value in New Mexico's active adult communities.